leannejdong/briefCV/README.md

 Conputer networking, Operating system power user, system admin and infrastructure service management (issued by Google, 3 full certificates)

-**Work:** - Tech support/Assistant instructor at Junior Engineers, 2023-2024
+**Work:** - Lead instructor and Tech support/Assistant at Junior Engineers, 2023-2024

-- IT manager and IoT Coordinator at Energy Skills Queensland, 2024
+- IT manager and IoT Coordinator/Data engineer at Energy Skills Queensland, 2024

 - Independent IT Manager and Software Engineer at SpaceTimeIT, 2021-Current